eloubens/MERLLinker/README.md

 Run all lines of the following code:
+- .word 0x10000 is α (the starting address to load in the MERL file).

-*Make sure that starter.merl is present in the directory where you are running this code.
+- Make sure that starter.merl is present in the directory where you are running this code.

 cs241.linkasm < load.asm > merl.merl